 Keywords are targeted words that your content focuses on in order to stand out.
 Appropriate keywords should target topics that are both relevant to your content and to what other users are searching for on the internet.
 Keywords should be short, but specific.
 If you are targeted keywords that are too general, search engines will have a difficult time connecting your content to the appropriate users.

 In order to choose the keywords that will yield the greatest results, you need to do thorough keyword research.
 The best places to look are search engines, followed by your competitors and/or affiliates.
 Research specific keywords with tools such as Google Analytics or simply by performing searches of your own.
 Choose words related to your business and perform sample searches with them in order to see what kind of results pop-up.
-If you find business similar to your own, then these keywords can most likely be worked into your future content to optimize SEO and increase your traffic results.
+If you find businesses similar to your own, then these keywords can most likely be worked into your future content to optimize SEO and increase your traffic results.

 The primary, or focus, keyword is the main theme of your content.
 Whether it’s an article, a page, or a menu, the primary keyword should summarize the overall gist of your content.
 Primary keywords can be emphasized over other keywords and should appear with greater frequency than the other keywords as well.
 Perform keyword research, choose the keyword that applies best and center your content around it.